astropy/astropy-APEs/APE1.rst

 There are three kinds of APE:

-A Standards Track APE describes a new feature or implementation for Astropy.
+* A "Standards Track" APE describes a new feature or implementation for Astropy.
 It may also describe an interoperability standard that will be supported outside the standard library for current Astropy versions before a subsequent APE adds standard library support in a future version.

-An Informational APE describes a Astropy design issue, or provides general guidelines or information to the Python community, but does not propose a new feature.
+* An "Informational" APE describes a Astropy design issue, or provides general guidelines or information to the Python community, but does not propose a new feature.
 Informational APEs do not necessarily represent an Astropy community consensus or recommendation, so users and implementers are free to ignore Informational APEs or follow their advice.
 We await a Zen of Astropy APE.

-A Process APE describes a process surrounding Astropy, or proposes a change to (or an event in) a process.
+* A "Process" APE describes a process surrounding Astropy, or proposes a change to (or an event in) a process.
 Process APEs are like Standards Track APEs but apply to areas other than the Astropy package itself.
 They may propose an implementation, but not to Astropy's codebase; they often require community consensus; unlike Informational PEPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Astropy development.
 Any meta-APE is also considered a Process APE.

 Submitting an APE
 .................